LL.M. Curriculum & Requirements

 Each LL.M. student is paired with a second-year or third-year U.S. law student.
 Throughout the year, the mentor helps familiarize the LL.M. student with U.S. culture and the Law School and assists with networking opportunities.

-This intensive English language and legal skills program was developed specifically for students entering the LL.M.
-Program at this Law School only.
-The class is taught by Law School faculty and Minnesota English Language Program instructors who specialize in teaching professional English to non-native speakers of English.
-More.
+This intensive legal English and legal skills program was developed specifically for students entering the LL.M.
+Program at Minnesta Law School.
+The class is taught by Minnesota Law Professor Karen Lundquist who specialize in teaching professional English to non-native speakers of English.
+Learn more about the LEAD Program.

-LL.M. students have the option to receive a certificate in one of nine concentrations by completing 12–15 credits of concentration coursework:
+LL.M. students may choose to earn one of 11 concentrations by completing 12–15 credits of concentration coursework:

 - Business Law